Thriving Gluten Free

 How to Use Theme Nights For Meal Planning

-This type of planning will take the thinking out of it and make this annoying task so much easier!
-It not only saves time & money, but will make grocery shopping easier too!
-The kids know what to expect and so do you!
-And even better…get your kids involved and have them help you pick some of the theme nights.
+This type of planning will take the thinking out of it and make this dreaded task so much easier!
+It not only saves time and money, but will make grocery shopping easier too!

 Choose your themes based off of these three categories and then pick corresponding meals: